Camilo Nieto-Matiz

 University of Texas at San Antonio

-I am an assistant professor of political science at the University of Texas at San Antonio.
-I am also a research affiliate at the Violence and Transitional Justice Lab at Notre Dame’s Kellogg Institute.
-Prior to coming to UTSA, I was a postdoctoral fellow at the Center for Inter-American Policy and Research (CIPR) at Tulane University.
+I’m an Assistant Professor in the Department of Political Science at the University of Texas at San Antonio, where I also serve as Assistant Director for The UTSA Center for Public Opinion Research.
+I am also a Research Affiliate at the Violence and Transitional Justice Lab at Notre Dame’s Kellogg Institute.
+Prior to coming to UTSA, I was a Postdoctoral Fellow at the Center for Inter-American Policy and Research (CIPR) at Tulane University.

 Interests